 Then, Michelle McKibben shares a family heirloom she inherited from her grandmother.
 The 1873 India Soldier quilt was originally given to Michelle’s great, great, great grandmother as a presentation gift by soldiers that were nursed during their years in India.

 Featuring: Suzy Williams / SpoonflowerPosts On: January 27, 2019

 Alex starts the show by sharing tips for making a pieced binding and adding interest by using mixed fabrics.

 Then Alex and Ricky meet graphic designer, Suzy Williams of SuzyQuilts.com.
 Suzy began as a traditional quilter but was drawn to the modern quilt world and their use of fabrics.

 Suzy also discusses Spoonflower’s print on demand diversity when designing your own fabric.
-One quilt in particular was created with 6 diff. fabric designs that had been printed on one large piece of cloth.
+One quilt, in particular, was created with 6 different fabric designs that had been printed on one large piece of cloth.
 Creating her own fabric via Spoonflower, allows her tremendous flexibility.
 Suzy shows you how to design your own fat quarters.

 She then shares a fun technique for getting over a creative slump by making mini quilts.

 Featuring: Jenny K. LyonPosts On: February 10, 2019

 Alex starts the show by sharing how to make an embroidered ribbon, inspired by Priscilla Kidder and Wendy Grande, that becomes a wedding memento for the bride and groom.